Hagler History, Family Crest & Coats of Arms

 - Tyjuan Cedric Hagler (b.
 1981), American NFL football linebacker

-- Trent Hagler, American Democrat politician, Delegate to Democratic National Convention from Texas, 2008
+- Trent Hagler, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 2008

 - L. C. Hagler, American politician, Mayor of Pensacola, Florida, 1937-43

-- Jon Hagler, American Democrat politician, Delegate to Democratic National Convention from Missouri, 2004
+- Jon Hagler, American Democratic Party politician, Delegate to Democratic National Convention from Missouri, 2004

 - Esther Hagler, American politician, Candidate for New York State Assembly from Bronx County 2nd District, 1936

-- Clyde H. Hagler, American Democrat politician, Member of Florida State House of Representatives 3rd District; Elected 1978
+- Clyde H. Hagler, American Democratic Party politician, Member of Florida State House of Representatives 3rd District; Elected 1978

 - Adah M. Hagler, American politician, Prohibition Candidate for U.S. Senator from Illinois, 1936